SnailDot/TerminalGotchi/README.md

 ## How it works:
 - If Either the Hunger, Clean, or Happy stat hits 0, the pet dies

+- if the pet dies, it will delete the save file and close the game.

+- Trying to load a save file with an dead pet will make the game delete that save file

 - The Hunger, Clean, Happy, And Energy stat are always going down when its awake